MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

     - Microsoft 365 security center
     - Microsoft 365 compliance center

-- The Azure Information Protection client (classic) downloads label and policy settings from the Azure portal.
+- The Azure Information Protection classic client downloads label and policy settings from the Azure portal.

 Because the unified labeling client and the classic client require a separate installation to Office, you must download and install these clients from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).